 PLEASE NOTE!
 This delicious low carb cake recipe has been updated to be even EASIER to make.
 Same great flavor, I promise.

-- 3 tbsp Swerve Sweetener
+- 3 tablespoon Swerve Sweetener

-- 2 tsp ground cinnamon
+- 2 teaspoon ground cinnamon

-- 3 tbsp cream cheese softened
+- 3 tablespoon cream cheese softened

-- 2 tbsp powdered Swerve Sweetener
+- 2 tablespoon powdered Swerve Sweetener

-- 1 tbsp heavy whipping cream
+- 1 tablespoon heavy whipping cream

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract

 - Preheat oven to 325F and grease an 8x8 inch baking pan.

-For the filling, combine the Swerve and cinnamon in a small bowl and mix well.
+- For the filling, combine the Swerve and cinnamon in a small bowl and mix well.
 Set aside.

-For the cake, whisk together almond flour, sweetener, protein powder, baking powder, and salt in a medium bowl.
+- For the cake, whisk together almond flour, sweetener, protein powder, baking powder, and salt in a medium bowl.

-Stir in the eggs, melted butter and vanilla extract.
+- Stir in the eggs, melted butter and vanilla extract.
 Add the almond milk and continue to stir until well combined.

-Spread half of the batter in the prepared pan, then sprinkle with about two thirds of the cinnamon filling mixture.
+- Spread half of the batter in the prepared pan, then sprinkle with about two thirds of the cinnamon filling mixture.
 Spread the remaining batter over top and smooth with a knife or an offset spatula.